Keith Thomas (historian): Academic career

 He was a prize Fellow of All Souls College, Oxford, from 1955 until 1957, when he was elected Fellow of St John's College.
 He was reader in modern history in the University of Oxford from 1978 to 1985, and professor of modern history in 1986, in which year he became president of Corpus Christi College.
 He retired in 2000, at the statutory age of 67, and the following year he was once more elected fellow of All Souls College.
 He served for some time as pro-vice-chancellor of the University and a delegate to the University Press.
 He was a consultant editor to the Oxford Dictionary of National Biography and an editor, with J. S. Weiner, of the Oxford Paperback University Series (OPUS) published by the Oxford University Press.

 He was a member of the Economic and Social Research Council 1985–90, and of the Reviewing Committee on Exports of Works of Art 1990–93, and, since 1992, of the Royal Commission on Historical Manuscripts.
 From 1991 to 1998, he was a trustee of the National Gallery and since 1997 he has been chairman of the British Library Advisory Committee for Arts, Humanities, and Social Sciences.

 Personal life

 He is married to Valerie, Lady Thomas, a graduate of Somerville College, and has two children.

-He is a supporter of Humanists UK, an organisation promoting secular humanism.
+He is a patron of Humanists UK.

 In May 2016, Thomas was one of 300 prominent historians, including Simon Schama and Niall Ferguson, who were signatories to a letter to The Guardian, telling voters that if they chose to leave the European Union on 23 June, they would be condemning Britain to irrelevance.